MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/narrow.md

 1. Use the arrow keys to scroll down the page and assess the accessibility of the content.

    The two-column layout is now a single-column layout.
 But the top navigation bar occupies a lot of vertical space, which makes it harder to read the content.
-The search form is also hard to use because it's too narrow:
+The search form is also hard to use, because it's too narrow:

    ![The narrow layout, showing that half of the page is covered by the navigation bar](./narrow-images/large-header.png)